 This tells the story of the experiences of Adam and Eve after they were expelled from the Garden of Eden.
 After eating the fruit of the tree of knowledge, Adam received a vision and was able to predict the sufferings of the Jews until the post-exilic times, including the final judgement.

 These may have either been a single work or two separate works, probably from early in the first century AD.
 It was originally written in Hebrew, and translated into Greek.
 The only surviving manuscript is incomplete, in Latin from the sixth century.
+It is also known as the Apocalypse of Moses.

 In the Testament, at the end of his life Moses gives Joshua an apocalyptic overview of Israel’s history, from the occupation of the Promised Land, to the end of time, but without any Messianic hope.
 It is believed the author might have been an Essene.